ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Made all strings used in Artifact of Safekeeping localizable.
 	- This forced a removal of the AnnounceDropMode ItemTierCount setting, and a change in how item tiers display for pickups (color only, words removed).
 - Made string used in Command Terminal revivals localizable.

-**4.1.4**

-- Fixed a potential NRE in Celestial Gambit causing the Teleporter to sometimes drop zero items.